dvicory/TvT/README.md

 TvT is brought to you by the use of [Node.js](http://nodejs.org/), [CoffeeScript](http://coffeescript.org/), several packages available via [npm](https://npmjs.org/), Chrome, and other technologies.

 ### Make
 You'll need the `make` command to build TvT at this time.
-For *nix-based platforms, you probably already have this, or can get it easily.
+For Unix-based platforms, you probably already have this, or can get it easily.
 For Windows, your best bet will be [Cygwin](http://www.cygwin.com/).

 ### Git
 It's easiest to work with our software if you have Git, because you can pull the latest changes quickly and easily.
 Visit the [Git website](http://git-scm.com/) to [download the latest version](http://git-scm.com/downloads).
 Note that this is probably easier on *nix-based platforms.